gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 Today Swift's ABI possesses a rule that all tuples used as arguments and results are eagerly destructured at all costs.
-This means that if one were to pass a 1024 element tuple as an argument, the resulting function would have 1024 arguments resulting in poor performance.
+This means that if one were to pass a 1024 element tuple as an argument, the resulting function would have 1024 arguments resulting in poor compile and runtime performance.
 This ABI is an artifact of Swift's early evolution where there was an attempt to enable tuples to be passed as a function argument list.
 In such a case, destructuring the tuple into arguments makes sense.
 Moving forward in time, that functionality was eliminated from the language so now we are just left with an ABI rule that is actively harmful to both compile time and runtime performance.
 The result of these issues together is that people generally do not use tuples beyond a certain size since such code does not scale well.
 As an example, consider the following "scale file test":

 ```swift
 struct Foo {